 Diabetes is a common condition affecting more and more people every day.
 In 2016, diabetes was the direct cause of death in 1.6 million people (WHO, 2018) worldwide.
 If we consider death from diabetes related conditions, it is estimated to lead to the death 4 million people every year around the world, more than malaria, TB, and HIV combined.

-In diabetes, the signs and symptoms that you experience are related to:
+In diabetes mellitus, symptoms that you experience are related to:

 a) the severity of diabetes, i.e. how high your blood glucose levels are,

 b) how long you have had the condition, i.e. how long you have had high blood glucose levels for.